The Most Controversial SNL Sketches Ever

 Writer Rober Smigel, however, felt the sketch didn't deserve all the hate — according to Entertainment Weekly, he told Howard Stern that it was "very empowering" for audience members to see Farley "completely proud, just unashamed and going for it."
 Rock wholeheartedly disagreed.
 "As funny as that sketch was, and as many accolades as he got for it, it's one of the things that killed him," Rock said.
 "It really is.
 Something happened right then."

-Chevy Chase and Richard Pryor shock a nation
+Chevy Chase and Richard Pryor shock the nation

 The sketch was written by Pryor's writing partner, Paul Mooney.
 In his memoir, Mooney said the sketch was inspired by his own experience as a Black man being interviewed by white network executives.
-Mooney called "Word Association" the "easiest sketch" he'd ever written, adding, "all I do is bring out what is going on beneath the surface of that interview with Lorne and the NBC execs."
+Mooney called "Word Association" the "easiest sketch" he had ever written, adding, "All I do is bring out what is going on beneath the surface of that interview with Lorne and the NBC execs."
 Like it or not, "Word Association" has earned its place in television history.

 Tebow offends Christians